puppetlabs/puppetlabs-puppet_authorization/README.md

 ## Usage

 ### Add a rule

+The main resource to use is `puppet_authorization::rule`, which manages a single rule in the authorization configuration file (auth.conf).
+This authorization file also needs to be managed with a resource, which is done with `puppet_authorization`.

 The following declares a resource to manage the top-level structure, followed by a resource to add a rule for controlling access to the "environments" HTTP